ngx-rocket/generator-ngx-rocket/README.md

 - Scalable architecture with base app template including example components, services and tests

-> Note: This project is still under development, see the [current status](#current-status) section for more information.

 # Getting started

 1. Install required tools: